Reliefs and discounts

 Details of the scheme are as follows:-

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to other mandatory relief or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier currently set at 49.9 pence for 2020/21, rather than the national non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to other mandatory relief or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier currently set at 38.2 pence or 43.2 pence dependant on the type of business for 2026/2027, rather than the national non-domestic rating multiplier.

 In addition, generally, if the sole or main property is shown on the rating list with a rateable value between £12,001 and £15,000, the ratepayer will receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
 For a property with a rateable value of not more than £12,000, the ratepayer will receive a 100% reduction in their rates bill.